jasonpereira96/mtech-frontend/README.md

 ## Instructions

-clone the repo
+1. Clone the repo

-Then, in the repo root folder run `npm install` to install the dependencies.
+2. Then, in the repo root folder run `npm install` to install the dependencies.
-There are many.
+3. To start the front end, run `npm start` in the root directory.

-to start the front end, run `npm start` in the root directory.
+## Build process
 This project cannot be served on nginx as it is.

 You'll have to build it first using: